midas-network/flu-scenario-modeling-hub_archive/README.md

 **Other submission requirements**

-*   **Simulation trajectories:** We ask that teams submit a sample of 100 to 300 simulation replicates, paired across horizon and vaccination levels (and age groups if multiple age groups are provided).
+*   **Simulation trajectories:** We ask that teams submit a sample of 100 to 300 simulation replicates, paired across horizon, age group and vaccination levels.
 Simulations should be sampled in such a way that they will be most likely to produce the same summary statistics as that quantile submitted.
 For some models, this may mean a random sample of simulations, for others with larger numbers of simulations, it may require weighted sampling.